eLyiN/WikiNecro/Getting-Started.md

 1. Download and Install [Visual Studio 2015](https://go.microsoft.com/fwlink/?LinkId=691979&clcid=0x409).
 2. Get the current source code from [Code](https://github.com/NecronomiconCoding/NecroBot/archive/master.zip).
 3. Get the current version of the RocketAPI we use from [RocketAPI](https://github.com/FeroxRev/Pokemon-Go-Rocket-API/archive/master.zip)
-4. Unzip the RocketAPI so the folder structure matches "NecroBot\FeroxRev\PokemonGo.RocketAPI\"
+4. Unzip the RocketAPI so the folder structure matches `NecroBot\FeroxRev\PokemonGo.RocketAPI\`
 4. Open `Pokemon GO Rocket API.sln`.
 5. On the right hand side, double click on `UserSettings.settings`.
 6. Enter the DefaultLatitude and DefaultLongitude which can be found [here](http://mondeca.com/index.php/en/any-place-en).